kr123Manish/ComputerGraphics_with_openGL/Programs/2D_and_3D_Model.md

 main()
 ```
 ### Completed :)
-### now we can try for quard color filling and make 3D model from user input.
+### now we can try for quard, color filling and make 3D model from user input.